The Fight Against a Common Enemy: Pharma’s Unified Race Toward a COVID Treatment

 Just as the world slowed down, hoping to pause time while the COVID-19 pandemic gained a foothold in every corner of the world, pharma began to move with unprecedented speed.
-Even this competition-rich came mobilized together in an attempt to pull off extraordinary new achievements in treatments, therapies and vaccines unlike ever before.
+Even this competition-rich industry came together in an attempt to pull off extraordinary new achievements in treatments, therapies and vaccines unlike ever before.

 With a heaviness hanging over the industry, pharma teams are pushing forward at warp speed to deliver safe treatments to market.
-Over 200 COVID therapy thrials are already underway.
+Over 200 COVID therapy trials are already underway.
 Progress through collaboration has greatly increased as these teams come together to defeat a mutual enemy – one who is currently threatening our ability to return to normal.

 But the path to drug development is never smooth.
 In the best of circumstances, it requires extremely careful planning, organization, communication and quick problem solving.
 Anything less will result is unsafe batches, lower yields and poor quality.